NiGhTTraX/react-connect-state/README.md

 import connectToState from 'react-state-connect';
 import container from './container';
 import CounterView from './view';
+import React from 'react';

 // Connect the view once, outside your render method. const ConnectedCounterView = connectToState(CounterView, container, 'foo');

-export default () => <div>
+// And now use it in your exported component. export default () => <div>
   <ConnectedCounterView />
 </div>;